Pregnancy Planning - 11 baby-ready questions to ask

 6. Supplements I’m currently taking:

 Are these OK when I’m trying to conceive?
-Do I need to take folic acid or another nutritional supplement?
+Do I need to take folic acid or another nutritional supplement as part of my pregnancy preparation?

 7. Number of units of alcohol I drink per week: